CharlieJT/Simon-Memory-Game/tests.md

     ```
     This was producing a random number with each cycle, however, where the number 20 is written, any number written would be the total plays
     the game would play up to.
 A really high number added to it was not a viable option as the higher the number, the slower
     the website would run.
-A new way needed to be thought of
+A new way needed to be thought of.

     **How it was fixed**: